 How to make a Classic Cobb Salad

-This salad comes together easily in three simple steps:
+This hearty salad comes together easily in three simple steps:

 Step 1 Mix: mix together cobb salad ingredients in a large bowl.
 You can top the lettuce with other ingredients displayed on top, or toss to combine.